5271/Iterkocze-Engine/README.md

-# Iterkocze-Engine
+# Iterkocze GameEngine
-Iterkocze Engine is a simple and easy to use text based engine.
+Iterkocze GameEngine is a simple and easy to use text based engine.